| Title: | Aggregation Operators and Preordered Sets |

 Sample size should be not less than 3.
 Missing values

-are removed from x
+are removed from x before applying the procedure.

 The p-value is approximate: its distribution has been estimated by taking 2500000 MC samples.
 For performance and space reasons, the estimated distribution is recreated by a spline interpolation on a fixed number of points.
 As a result, the resulting p-value distribution might not necessarily be uniform for p>>0.5.

-A list of the class htest
+A list of the class htest is returned,

 just like in many other testing methods,

-see, e.g., ks.test
+see, e.g., ks.test.

 Anderson T.W., Darling D.A., A Test of Goodness-of-Fit, Journal of the American Statistical Association 49, 1954, pp. 765-769.